-Sympathetic nervous system response
+Nervous system response

 Sometimes, in self-compassion practice, we start to touch on emotional material that feels overwhelming.
 When we are in a place of emotional overwhelm, the power of our sympathetic nervous system kicks in with whatever energy it has.
 A healthy sympathetic nervous system will have enough cortisol and adrenaline to rally our muscles, our heart, our lungs and other important survival systems to get us out of that situation.
 A depleted nervous system may simply shut us down, numb us, lead us to dissociate.
 Either way, there is no capacity to take on new emotional material at this time – our amygdala has identified threat and our ancient brain is reacting.
-This is how we survive, but it is not how we grow spiritually.
+This is how we survive, but it is not how we grow emotionally or spiritually.

 Noticing signs of overwhelm

 Places of overwhelm might look like any of these:

 - seeing images of trauma experiences that we don’t feel emotionally equipped to be with;